 This is what they call a success story in psychiatry.
 This girl barely got out alive and only partially permanently brain damaged.
 And I’m sure her social support network benefited from her amnesia about close friends and important events, and her cognitive decline.
 A recipe for further medical “heroics”.
 This is called munchausen by proxy.
 It’s illegal unless you’re a doctor.

 The brain is the seat of the soul, which is the “thing” that you’re talking about when you say you love someone.
 If you think your child’s soul is diseased (or more properly, IS a disease) maybe you should go see an exorcist, for yourself if not your child.

 Clue for the naive: at best some of them don’t know what they’re doing.
-At worst they know and they don’t care.
-That’s why they’re psychopaths.
+But the psychiatric opinion leaders know and they don’t care.
+That’s why they’re successful in the psychiatric hierarchy.